HugPhiluu/booth-currency-converter/README.md

 1. Go to `chrome://extensions`
 2. Enable "Developer mode"
-3. Click "Load unpacked" and select the project folder (or extract `bin/build.zip` and select the folder)
+3. Click "Load unpacked" and select the `bin/chrome/` folder

 #### Firefox

 1. Go to `about:debugging#/runtime/this-firefox`
 2. Click "Load Temporary Add-on"
-3. Select the `manifest.json` file from the project folder (or from the extracted `bin/dist`)
+3. Select the `manifest.json` file from the `bin/firefox/` folder

 ---